Akihabara is delicious! Already world famous among pop culture fans, it’s recently been garnering attention from gourmets too.

 One benefit of being a non-chain restaurant is that new dishes are actively incorporated as the manager, Mr. Endo, comes up with them.
 Each time you visit, you might make a new discovery!

-In the spirit of its fellow Akihabara shops, Blaise is decorated with figures and posters, and Mr. Endo is a friendly host who often engages customers in conversation about anime or games.
+In the spirit of its fellow Akihabara restaurants, Blaise is decorated with figures and posters, and Mr. Endo is a friendly host who often engages customers in conversation about anime or games.
 Delicious food and a cozy atmosphere make Blaise on of Akihabara’s most popular secrets!

 - Address 101-0021 Tokyo, Chiyoda-ku, Sotokanda 3-7-9